Proper communication tools are key in navigating the new normal, and we're here to help you figure out which to use.

 Now, your business that used to rely on face-to-face interactions can still function the same way, maybe even better.
 Are you offering free trial classes in your institution?
 Moving your wellness therapy services online?
 Holding a film festival?
 Or perhaps, training your business customers about using your product?
 Video conferencing can handle all that without the restrictions of location and even group size.
 Both offer FREE six months trial with no time limit to calls until the end of June 30, 2020.

-Both G Suite and Microsoft 365 offer various pricing tiers that are available on a subscription basis.
+Both Google Workspace (previously known as G Suite) and Microsoft 365 offer various pricing tiers that are available on a subscription basis.
 G Suite offers three tiers that start at USD4.20/user/month.
 Microsoft 365 provides four tiers start at PHP349/ month.

-All three tiers within G Suite offer the same set of tools and applications.
+All three tiers within Google Workspace (previously known as G Suite) offer the same set of tools and applications.
 The only differences are the storage allocation and “added perks” within these tools.
 But in Microsoft’s case, certain tools and applications such as Skype are exclusive to the more premium tiers.

-Another thing to note is that both G Suite and Microsoft 365 have free alternatives.
+Another thing to note is that both Google Workspace (previously known as G Suite) and Microsoft 365 have free alternatives.
 Everyone with a Gmail account can access basic version of Docs, Slides, Drive, and Calendar for free.
 Microsoft Office on the other hand often comes with desktop packages, but these must be upgraded separately and offer no online support.

 In this case, Google is the better option, but going for the free version severely limits your capabilities.
 While you have access to the tools, you don’t get useful features offered with the bundle, such as access to one-click setups or the added security measures.